jacksleight/laravel-omni/README.md

 - Be mounted to a route as a full-page component
 - Be rendered from a controller
 - Be rendered in a template using `x-` syntax
+- Pull layouts into their templates
-- Use layouts, slots, and attribute bags
+- Use slots and attribute bags
 - Define template helper functions
 - Include JS and CSS that’s bundled by Vite
 - Extend other Omni components
 - Live in any view directory

+> **⚠️ Experimental:** This package is experimental and could change.
+Some things may not behave as expected, see known [differences](#known-differences) and [issues](#known-issues).

 ## Creating Components

-To create an Omni component simply create a new view file anywhere in the views directory, they do not need to live in `/components` or `/livewire`.
+To create an Omni component simply create a new view file anywhere in the views directory.

 An Omni component looks like this: